Real-Time Dam Levels

 Catchment & Hydrological Impact

-The West Barwon - Wurdee Boluc canal acts as the primary lifeblood for Wurdee Boluc Reservoir, making it a cornerstone of the South East Coast (Victoria) network.
+Fed primarily by the West Barwon - Wurdee Boluc canal, this reservoir plays a critical role in the South East Coast (Victoria) drainage division.
 Hydrological health in this specific drainage basin is vital for downstream ecosystems.
 Catchment dynamics in the South East Coast (Victoria) are deeply influenced by the retention capacity of Wurdee Boluc Reservoir.

 Agricultural & Economic Significance